vanillashake17/epp2-updated/README.md

 - **`code1/lidar/alex_lidar.py` and `code1/pyrplidar/`**: Low-level wrappers that talk to the physical RPLidar A1M8 hardware over USB.
 - **`code1/slam/lidar.py`**: The driver that manages the hardware lifecycle (connecting, checking scan modes, and yielding complete 360-degree rotation 'rounds' of angles/distances).
 - **`code1/slam/lidar_forwarder.py`**: Runs on the Raspberry Pi.
 It imports `lidar.py` to fetch the raw rounds, resamples the uneven data into exactly 360 equal-angle bins, packages it as JSON, and streams it continuously over TCP port 5002.
 - **`code1/slam/slam_client.py`**: Runs on the Desktop.
 Connects to port 5002, feeds the incoming JSON arrays into the BreezySLAM algorithm locally, and utilizes `matplotlib` to render a highly accurate, continuous-coordinate map of the room.
+Includes a view-toggle button to switch between a dual-panel layout (occupancy grid + point cloud) and a full-map-only view.

 ### 4. Vision